Hike along a cliff with multiple spectacular views of northern New Jersey, the Delaware River, and Pennsylvania, before heading to Hackers Falls.

 2.3 – The casual path rejoins Cliff (WHITE) at a junction with Quarry (GREEN/WHITE).
 Continue on Cliff (WHITE).

 2.9 – Continue straight on Cliff (WHITE).
 [Milford Knob (GREEN) comes in from the right].

-4.7 – Turn LEFT to now follow Pond Loop (BLUE) [Pond Loop (BLUE) also goes right, which leads to the Cliff Park parking lot too.]
+4.7 – Turn LEFT to now follow Pond Loop (BLUE) [Pond Loop (BLUE) also goes right, around the other side of the pond, and ends up in Cliff Park parking lot too.]

 Walk through the parking lot towards the left of the bathroom to start following Buchanan (ORANGE) on a wide path, past some old buildings.